GSP2025/gsp2025.github.io/_pages/venue.md

 Just next door, [Le Mile End Hotel](https://lemileendhotel-reservations.m11collection.com/en/properties) has a more relaxed, artsy feel, known for its indie boutiques, famous bagels, and creative culture.This hotel is located 10 minutes by bike or Uber ride from Mila.

 Please use the discount code **GSP2025** for 15% off your reservation in either property.
+In the case that no space is available in these properties, the discount code is also valid for other M11 hotels in Montreal, [bookable from here](https://www.m11collection.com).

 ---
 ### Restaurants and bars